babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: So we published Babel preset-modules as its own independent thing.
 You're going to install it on npm, some products are already using it.

-If you have a module/nomodule build setup, we want to make it easier.
+**Jason**: If you have a module/nomodule build setup, we want to make it easier.
 Please let us or let me know.
 File issues.
 Understand that long term, we would love for this to migrate back into preset-env.
 Thankfully that's just a configuration change.
 So it's super minimal overhead and you can try things out today.
 Definitely very interested in any feedback!
 Interested that you get any exceptions thrown.
 Production error monitoring.
 I want to to know.

 **Henry**: What projects are you using it now?